centarro/commerce_kickstart/README.md

 INTRODUCTION
 ------------

-Commerce Kickstart 3.x is the quickest way to get started with Drupal Commerce on Drupal 9.
-It provides an installation profile for installing Drupal 9, Commerce Core, and the Centarro Commerce contributed modules and themes.
+Commerce Kickstart is the fastest way to start building on Drupal Commerce.
+It includes an installation profile for installing Drupal 9, Commerce Core, and the Centarro Commerce contributed modules and themes.

-The installer includes optional steps where you have the choice to install either the full Commerce Demo store or to install specific store configuration modules provided by the profile.
-The Commerce Demo store should *not* be used for building a live site.
+The installer includes an additional step where you can install either a full demo store for evaluation purposes or enable the individual features you need to start building and launch your store today!

  * For a full description of the distribution, visit the project page: https://www.drupal.org/project/commerce_kickstart